Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Preliminaries

-In other words, the inconsistency value $\iforget(\kb)$ is the minimal number of atom occurrences which have to be forgotten in order to restore consistency in $\kb$.
-Let $\occs(\kb)$ be the set of all atom occurrences in $\kb$.
-Forgetting every atom occurrence in a knowledge base yields an empty knowledge base, which is trivially consistent.
+with $\varAt_i \in \atoms(\kb)$ and $l_i$ being the respective labels with $i \in \{1, \ldots, n\}$. \end{definition} In other words, the inconsistency value $\iforget(\kb)$ is the minimum number of atom occurrences which have to be forgotten in order to restore consistency in $\kb$.
+Forgetting every atom occurrence in a knowledge base yields a trivially consistent knowledge base.
 It is thus guaranteed that the inconsistency value $\iforget(\kb)$ will not exceed $|\occs(\kb)|$.
-If $\kb$ is consistent, no occurrences have to be forgotten, and $\iforget(\kb)= 0$.